Query Fanout Estimator

 Output Label (required)

-A descriptive name for the agent’s output.
+A descriptive name for the node’s output, for example:

 • query_fanout_estimate